WebstaurantStore / Food Service Resources / Installation & Maintenance / How to Season a Pan

 How to Season a Pan

-How to Season a Pan for the First Time
+How to Season a New Pan

-Note: You may need to use a stainless steel scrubber to clean cast iron skillets and heavy-duty carbon steel pans, while tin-plate and hard-coat aluminum pans will only require a dish towel to clean.
+2. Thoroughly wash your new pans in hot, soapy water.
+You may need to use a stainless steel scrubber to clean cast iron skillets and heavy-duty carbon steel pans, while tin-plate and hard-coat aluminum pans will only require a dish towel to clean.

 3. Rinse your pan and dry it with a clean towel.

-How to Season Cast Iron Skillets and Pans
+How to Season a Cast Iron Skillet

 1. Preheat your oven to 400 degrees Fahrenheit.